ferrocene/ferrocene/ferrocene/doc/qualification-report/src/tests.rst

 .. note::

    Only the Rust language,
-   as described in the Ferrocene :doc:`Language Specification document <specification:index>`, is verified.
+   as described in the :doc:`specification:index`, is verified.

 Bare metal testing